Donald Zaksek, Psy.D., L.P.

 Grant Ellison, M.S. , L.L.P.

 Grant obtained his Masters in Clinical Behavioral Psychology from Eastern Michigan University.
-In addition to outpatient therapy, Grant has experience working in college counseling, community mental health, children and adolescents diagnosed with autism spectrum disorder, and inpatient psychiatric patients.
-His experience and interests include anxiety and mood disorders, mindfulness, finding and instilling motivation, behavioral difficulties, and developmental disabilities.
+In addition to outpatient therapy, Grant conducts formal bariatric psychological evaluations prior to bariatric candidates receiving surgery, as well as formal ADHD assessments.
+He has experience working with community mental health populations, children and adolescents diagnosed with autism spectrum disorders, as well as both inpatient psychiatric and college counseling facilities.
+His diverse experience and interests include anxiety and mood disorders, mindfulness, finding and instilling motivation, behavioral difficulties, and developmental disabilities.
 Grant’s therapeutic approach pulls from empirically supported treatments stemming from the broad cognitive-behavioral domain, including more specific treatments such Acceptance and Commitment Therapy (ACT) and Exposure-based therapies to assist clients with their unique struggles.
-Grant takes a caring, nonjudgmental approach to clients of all identities and beliefs, understanding that this is key to building a meaningful therapeutic alliance.
+He takes a caring, nonjudgmental approach to clients of all identities and beliefs, understanding that this is key to building a meaningful therapeutic alliance.

 Dr. Sienko completed her doctoral training at Eastern Michigan University.
 She has worked in college counseling centers, a community outpatient clinic and private practice.
 Dr. Sienko sees adults and couples.
 Her clinical interests include anxiety, relationship concerns, LGBTQ issues, women’s issues, body image and disordered eating, group therapy, and social justice.
 Rachel uses an integrative clinical approach, though she tends to focus on acceptance, emotion regulation, and interpersonal processes.
 She values working with clients of all backgrounds and identities.

-Integrative Psychology is supported by the caring, responsive administrative team at Cruz Clinic.
+Integrative Psychology is also supported by the caring, responsive administrative team at Cruz Clinic.